scatterthought/endgame-trackball-config/README.md

 Buttons are optimized for the user's hands to be at an angle to the trackball (since it's directly in front of their body).

-## Changes in Version 1.2.1
+## Changes in Version 2.0
-* Swapped Middle and Right mouse buttons
-* Split twist-scroll acceleration toggle into separate Enable/Disable buttons (so that you can be certain whether you're turning it on or off)
+I no longer maintain forked firmware for the Endgame, thanks to improvements in the OEM firmware.
+Notably, Marshmallow UI offloads the pointer/scrolling settings to a configuration webpage.
+My keymaps are now implemented in ZMK Studio.
-* Moved twist-scroll toggle to the User layer
+* Moved RGB and Bluetooth settings to the Device layer
-* Reverted twist-scroll and drag-scroll sensitivities to the defaults
+* Removed the User layer

 ### Past releases
 * Version 1.2.0 - [Readme](version_1_2_0.md) | [Download](https://github.com/scatterthought/endgame-trackball-config/releases/tag/v.1.2.0)